Sondra Sherman: Upside Down in Paradise

 Upside Down in Paradise explores the cultural and geographic landscape of Southern California.
 Within this series, Sherman photographs the landscape as seen from inside of trains and cars, largely focusing on ordinary or mundane buildings, and then presents the images captured in jewelry objects. of this series, Sherman writes, "While ‘Upside Down in Paradise’ has a particular geographical reference, its subject is inherently universal- in the diversity of ethnicities and social histories which make up the culture of California, but also in the common experiences of (re)locating oneself in an unfamiliar place, or the perceptions developed while traveling through...
 The vestigial glamour of the California idyll of the 1950’s and 60’s, palpable in the faded commercial signs, and architectural facades which punctuate the roadside with their gemstone-like shapes, and generous proportions, against the expansive blue sky inspire oversize jewelry with sun weathered surfaces."

+The Gemstone Apothecary

+Hybrids of science, superstition, and jewelry signifiers, The Gemstone Apothecary explores the complex intersections of rationality, belief, and emotional resonance.
+Sherman writes, "[The Gemstone Apothecary} reinterprets healing stones as symbols for the psychosocial contexts of jewelry—concepts that have consistently driven my practice.
+The Gemstone Apothecary emerged as a reflection on the enduring interplay between rational science and emotional belief, using jewelry as a lens to explore humanity’s need for meaning, comfort, and control."